geraldinepascal/FROGS-wrappers/README.md

 In order to use the FROGSFUNC tools, you must also create 3 other .loc files which must indicate the paths to the reference files of PICRUSt2 (present in the directory of the tool installed via conda for example) :

-- Place studies sequences ((.e.
+- Place studied sequences ((.e.
 OTUs) into a reference tree.

   loc file : `frogs_picrust2_default_dir.loc`